loyada/dollarx/docs/aggrid.rst

 Changing Default Step Size When Scrolling
 -----------------------------------------
 The Default step size when scrolling through the grid is 60 pixels.
 You can override that by calling
-\ :java:ref:`AgGrid.estScrollStep`\  .
+\ :java:ref:`AgGrid.setScrollStep`\  .
 This could increase performance significantly, especially with large grids.

 Assertion of the content of an AgGrid